anthonyrisinger/cga/8/cga+14.md

 4. **Educational Factors**: The reported breakthroughs might reflect GA's pedagogical approach rather than fundamental cognitive alignment.
 Teaching any mathematics through geometric intuition might produce similar effects.

 The truth likely combines these factors.
-GA provides a framework that many find incresingly aligns with their spatial intuition.
+GA provides a framework that many find increasingly aligns with their spatial intuition.
 This alignment is valuable for education and application, regardless of its ultimate cause.

 #### Physics Implications: Facts, Hypotheses, and Speculation